May 21, 2025

 Adra Tunnel is now open for public use.

-- 8 km ride or walk along the KVR Trail to the tunnel
+- 8 km ride or walk on the KVR to the tunnel

-FSR, which is an unmaintained resource road, is narrow and steep with rough conditions and loose rock.
+- Naramata Creek Fire Service Road (FSR) parking area.
+The FSR is an unmaintained resource road and is narrow and steep, with rough conditions and loose rock.

-- 2.5 km north of Smethurst parking area
+- Drive 2.5 km east to the Smethurst staging area

-- Please ensure vehicles are suited for off-road conditions:
+- Please ensure vehicles are suited for off-road conditions (high clearance, proper tires)

 Adra Tunnel access (May 16, 2025) Photo: RDOS